ArmSoM/documentation/docs/main/Getting Started/flash-img.md

 ---
-sidebar_label: "Flash Image"
+sidebar_label: "2.
+Flash Image"
-sidebar_position: 2
+sidebar_position: 3
-slug: /general-tutorial/flash-img
+slug: /getting-start/flash-img
 ---

-# Flash Image
+# 2. Flash Image

 The system images of the ArmSoM series products include a variety of root file systems.
 We can choose the corresponding image to download according to our needs.